AxelRamosGarcia/FuNTB/README.md

 4. Ensure there are no extra spaces or typos in column names or values.

 #### Flexible processing
 The script dynamically adapts to different metadata columns.
-Any metadata category can be used for grouping and filtering as long as the column name is correctly provided when running the script.
+Any metadata category can be used for grouping and filtering if the column name is correctly provided when running the script.

+## Phenotype-centric and gene-surrounded networks structuration script.